CottageClass/cottageclass-app-api/README.md

 ### Users

+GET `/networks/:network_code/users`
+- returns array of all users with desired networkCode
+- requires current user to belong to desired networkCode
+- accepts no other params
+- returns: list of users, with subset of params (first, last, lat, long, address, availability)

 GET `/users/:id`
 - returns user with desired ID
 - requires current user to have permissions for desired user